7 things to know about Lebanon's parliament elections

 Lebanon's strongest political party is the only one with an active militia: Hezbollah.

-The Iranian-backed Shiite faction has thousands of fighters in Syria supporting President Bashar Assad, an intervention that nearly tore Lebanon apart last year.
-Sunnis largely sympathize with the rebels trying to bring Assad down and resent Hezbollah's domination of Lebanon's politics and it maintaining an armed force separate from, and stronger than, the national military.
+The Iranian-backed Shiite faction has thousands of fighters in Syria supporting President Bashar Assad, an intervention that is deeply divisive in Lebanon.
+Sunnis largely sympathize with the rebels trying to bring Assad down and resent Hezbollah's political domination and its armed wing, which is more powerful than the national military.

-But that issue has been too sensitive and divisive to surface in the election debate.
-Instead, many have focused on calls for the return of more than a million Syrian refugees who have flooded into Lebanon, saying they threaten the sectarian balance and burden the infrastructure.
+But that issue has been too sensitive to feature in the current election.
+Instead, many have focused on calls for the return of more than a million Syrian refugees, saying they threaten the sectarian balance and burden local infrastructure.

 FATHERS AND SONS

-Even though the civil war ended 28 years ago, politics are still dominated by former warlords and family dynasties embroiled in sectarian divides.
-These elites' grip on power has always enabled them to settle elections before voters get to the polls.
+Even though the civil war ended 28 years ago, politics are still dominated by former warlords and family dynasties, who have always been able to settle elections before voters get to the polls.

 Some are virtually untouchable.
 The 80-year-old parliament speaker, Nabih Berri, a Shiite who has held the post for more than 25 years, is running virtually uncontested.

 Others are now passing their seats on to their children.
 Druze leader Walid Jumblatt, 68, has stepped aside for his son, Taymour.
 The seat of Suleiman Frangieh, a 52-year-old Maronite Christian leader who is seen as a potential presidential candidate, is going to his son Tony.
-Michelle Tueini, daughter of lawmaker and journalist Gibran Tueni who was assassinated in a 2005 car bomb, is also running.
+Michelle Tueni, daughter of lawmaker and journalist Gibran Tueni, who was assassinated in a 2005 car bomb, is also running.

 SYMBOLIC VOTES